ErikUmble/Python2QCCompiler/benchmarklib/example/migrations.md

 2. Run `alembic revision --autogenerate -m "description"`
 3. Review the generated migration
 4. Run `alembic upgrade head`
+5. You can use `alembic check` at any time to verify whether or not the database is synced with the code

 ## Common issues